1

 文侯以吳起善用兵,廉平,盡能得士心,乃以為西河守,以拒秦、韓。

-Marquis Wen considered Wu Qi skilled in using troops, incorruptible and fair, able to completely win the soldiers' hearts, so he appointed him governor of the Xhe region to resist Qin and Han.
+Marquis Wen considered Wu Qi skilled in using troops, incorruptible, fair, and fully able to win the soldiers’ hearts, so he appointed him governor of Xihe to resist Qin and Han.

 11